tadatomix/StartUp-SB/README.md

 - used a input lyrics file for instant update and for timing reasons

 What I did:
-- make a fork of his SB
+- made a fork of his SB
 - Added some 3D parts (stars at the beginning & circles before the drop)
-- Rewrite lyrics script (based on Damnae's karaoke script)
+- Rewrote lyrics script (based on Damnae's karaoke script)
 - Copied Kiai from Nolife's SB
 - Added a timer